WordCamp San Francisco 2014 Recap

 Pamela Bey takes the stage to teach us about Smarter Shopping Carts.
 People like e-commerce because it’s convenient to shop at home.
 There are no long lines, bad weather or parking issues.

 When is shopping online not convenient?
-When undelightful experiences mean lost sales.
+When undelightful experiences means the weight of lost sales.
 So, why are there abandoned carts?

 One reason is customers are presented with unexpected costs.
 Four quick tips to keep them in the cart all the way to the BUY button: